List of The Young and the Restless characters introduced in the 2000s: Skye Lockhart

 Shortly after Adam Newman returned to Genoa City as an adult, his old Harvard friend, Skye, came to visit.
 Skye graduated first from Harvard Business School while Adam was second.
 Skye arrived to catch up for old times' sake.
 She spent a few days in town playing poker with David Chow, and she won a large amount of money.
 Then, she disappeared after she was last seen at the airport.
 A few months later, a body was found in one of the horse stalls at the Newman ranch, dismembered into little pieces.
 The body was identified as Skye Newman after her Harvard ring was discovered at the scene.
 In March 2010, Adam had a vision of Skye giving him life advice.
 Three months later, Adam faked his own death and fled town as a part of a con that he and Skye were involved with.
 Skye, revealed to be alive, appeared in Brazil lying in bed with Adam.
 Skye provided for the couple, winning large sums of money by gambling.
 Soon, the couple was tracked down.
 The body believed to be Adam Newman was actually discovered to be that of Richard Hightower, and Adam was a suspect in his murder.
 Skye stayed behind in Brazil, and the authorities took Adam back to Wisconsin.
 After Adam was brought back to Genoa City, Skye appeared at his arraignment, much to Adam's surprise.
 Adam was sentenced to prison with bail.
 Skye agreed to pay Adam's bail if he married her.

 Once married to Adam, Skye decided to hire Vance Abrams, a skilled attorney, to take on his case.
 Because of this, Adam won his case and became a free man, much to the shock of everyone in town.
 Skye and Adam then started "The Newman Fund", a company designed to spite her father-in-law, Victor Newman, and also to make them millions.
 It was quickly obvious that Skye had the upper hand in their relationship, as she ordered Adam around and told him what he could and could not do.
 Later, Skye accepted Jack Abbott's proposal to invest in the Newman Fund.
 She continued to promote the Newman hedge fund, and she persuaded Billy Abbott to let her appear on the front cover of his magazine, Restless Style, which upset Victor.
-She also slept with Jack Abbott to make Adam jealous.
+She also had sex with Jack Abbott to make Adam jealous.